Emkacf/dogecoins-faucet/README.md

 You can see this faucet on http://faucet.dogecoins.pl/

 I'm just a newbie so I will appreciate your help with further developing this faucet.
+You can also visit our official polish Dogecoin portal http://dogecoins.pl and give us donation in DOGE to keep our faucet full of money.

 requirements
 ================